 And don't turn off the grill when dinner is cooked -- the best way to finish a grilled veggie meal is with a grilled fruit dessert.
 Here are just a few of our favorites:

-- These grilled ginger apricots feature three kinds of ginger and are perfect when paired with vanilla ice cream.
+- These grilled ginger peaches paired with vanilla ice cream is delicious.

 - Grilled strawberries are far easier to manage on a kebab, which makes adding seasonal basil even easier.